apostrophecms/absolution/README.md

 ## Changelog

+1.0.2: Updates to lodash v4 for a security vulnerability fix.

 1.0.0: no new changes; declared stable as with the addition of the decorator option there's little left to do, and all tests are passing nicely.

 0.2.0: decorator option added.